-- 1. Continue to identify Professional Development needs in the profession. - a.
-Continue to evaluate and receive guidance from the surveys administered in 2009, 2006 and 2001. - b.
-Continue to solicit on-going input from the Education and Training Committee, Specialty Groups, the AIC and FAIC boards, and organizations offering similar opportunities. - c.
-Continue to solicit information about educational needs on all workshop evaluation forms. - d.
-Continue to add and organize expressed needs in a database for analysis. - e.
-The Board Director for Professional Education and Training, the Institutional Advancement Director, and the Education and Training Committee will continue to prioritize the most-requested workshop topics as well as identify key training needs in the field. - f.
-Begin to develop a learning matrix of knowledge, skills, and abilities needed by conservators, building on the documents produced by the Qualifications and Collections Care task forces. - 2.
-Continue to develop curriculum for priority topics where curriculum does not yet exist.
+- I. Assess and evaluate programs. - 1.
+Identify Professional Development needs in the profession. - a.
+Further evaluate and receive guidance from the surveys administered in 2009, 2006, and 2001.

+- b.
+Solicit on-going input from the Education and Training Committee, Specialty Groups, the AIC and FAIC boards, and organizations offering similar opportunities. - c.
+Solicit information about educational needs on all workshop evaluation forms. - d.
+Add and organize expressed needs in a database for analysis. - e.
+Prioritize the most-requested workshop topics as well as identify key training needs in the field. - 2.
+Examine and assess Professional Development activities. - a.
+Continue workshop evaluations (measuring satisfaction). - b.
+Develop simple pre- and post-tests for selected events (measuring learning). - c.
+Review this strategic plan on an annual basis to ensure that the program is responsive to members' needs.